CSStarfish/Class-Responses/July21Response.md

 **1. Using the dftrain dataset, upload an image where you used the seaborn library to produce a sns.pairplot().
 Also include a histogram of age using the training set and compare it to the seaborn plot for that same feature (variable).
 What interpretation can you provide of the data based on this plot?**

 *   When plotting the pair plot of the dftrain dataset in the PyCharm IDE, the scale of the y-axis prevented the plot of the "parch" variable's probability density distribution from being seen.
 To resolve this issue, I replotted the pair plot in Google Colaboratory.
 This allowed the plot of the "parch" probability density distribution to be visible, but the necessary y-axis scaling to do so caused the datapoints on the remainder of the plots in this row to be difficult to read.
 Consequently, I have attached links to both plots below so that all plots can be more easily seen (I couldn't directly include the images because GitHub couldn't render the page with file sizes this large).
+By looking at the plots along the diagonal, we can see the probability density distribution of each variable.

     **PyCharm version:**